jonocairns/Edge-Router-Ad-blocking/README.md

 address=/media-adrunner.mycomputer.com/0.0.0.0

 #### Step 4:
-Test whether adblocking works by running 'dig @localhost measuremap.com'
+Test whether adblocking works by running `dig @localhost measuremap.com`
- Note: To use 'dig' you need to install dnsutils using the command "apt-get install dnsutils".
-Alternatively you can use the command "host measuremap.com localhost"
+ Note: To use 'dig' you need to install dnsutils using the command `apt-get install dnsutils`.
+Alternatively you can use the command `host measuremap.com localhost`

 # dig @localhost measuremap.com